ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

    `title`.
 The parser still extracts SKU/partNumber identifiers, canonical URLs, images, and category strings while ignoring price/availability fields to keep the export schema stable.
 2. Fallback to DOM heuristics when schema data is missing.
-The fallback walks a selector cascade in the following order and returns the first non-empty value:
+The fallback walks a selector cascade in the following order and returns the first non-empty, non-generic value:
    - `h1.pdp-product-name`
    - `h1.product-detail__name`
    - `.product-detail__summary h1`